web

 imaginary-notes

 I made a new note taking app using Supabase!
 Its so secure, I put my flag as the password to the "admin" account.
 I even put my anonymous key somewhere in the site.
-The password database is called, "users". http://imaginary-notes.chal.imaginaryctf.org
+The password database is called, "users". http://imaginary-notes.chal.imaginaryctf.orgarrow-up-right

 supabase?

-• I mean yea that is it...the solution is as long as the tldr, not much else to say, I guess a good reference you can look up is the supabase documentation.
+• I mean yea that is it...the solution is as long as the tldr, not much else to say, I guess a good reference you can look up is the supabase documentationarrow-up-right.
 But I use this thing everyday so its quite a freebie.🥀

 • Extract Supabase creds from the bundle.